 OCV was brought on to rehabilitate this dilapidated 1970s era Mitchell-Lama mixed use complex.
 The buildings had suffered from years of neglect, a heavy burden of debt and City violations.
-In October 2012 the complex was additionally hit by Hurricane Sandy, which further added to the devastation.
+In October 2012 it was additionally hit by Hurricane Sandy, which further added to the devastation.

 This restoration and renovation transformed an early 20th Century manufacturing building into four luxury lofts and a duplex penthouse in one of the Tribeca Landmark Districts in New York.

 To create the duplex a new floor was added to the building, resulting in an open and opulent unit.
 High ceilings, glass flooring, and large windows and skylights flood the interior in natural light.
 Exposed brick walls preserve the rustic loft feel while highly polished details make the space fresh and light.

 This small project for a newlywed couple reconfigured and modernized an antiquated apartment in the former Raleigh Hotel on Manhattan’s Upper West Side.

 OCV transformed a carved up three-bedroom unit into a roomier two-bedroom with an open living room and kitchen.
 The couple worked closely with OCV to create a balanced blend of contemporary and turn-of-the-century that suited their taste and lifestyle.

 This residence in Harlem is located near St. Nicholas Park.
 The historic brownstone was both restored and renovated after suffering from fire and subsequent water damage.

 Details were meticulously restored to their original condition and the entire brownstone was upgraded with: